 This easy Orange Curd recipe is made with 4 ingredients only and will be ready in less than 30 minutes.
 It is the perfect orange cream to serve over scones, pancakes or waffles, to use as a cake filling, as a dessert topping like ice cream or mixed with granola or yogurt.

 No, Curds are not just meant for Lemons!
 Using other Citrus Fruits like Oranges are just as great if you are after a slightly sweeter (but just as flavourful) curd.

-Just like my Tangy Lemon Curd, this easy recipe is made from 4 ingredients only and will be ready in less than 30 minutes.
+Just like my Tangy Lemon Curd and Passion Fruit Curd, this easy recipe is made from 4 ingredients only and will be ready in less than 30 minutes.
 No need for special equipment or fancy techniques like a double-boiler either - you just need a saucepan!

 This orange curd is more on the thin, creamy side - which is exactly the texture I was after.
 Nothing too thick or lumpy here, just a smooth smooth orange cream that will make the best breakfast and dessert topping, cake filling or even pastry filling like these Orange Tartlets or Chocolate Orange Tartlets!

 This easy orange curd recipe only requires 4 basic ingredients (scroll down to recipe card for all quantities):

 - Oranges: we are using both the Juice and Zest for this recipe to pack it with as much orange flavour as possible!
 Try to go for variety of oranges known to produce a lot of (sweet) juice like Navel or Valentia.

 - Sugar: a basic Caster Sugar (or Fine White Granulated Sugar), although you could also use Brown Sugar for a slightly different taste.
 For a sugar-free orange curd, replace the sugar with a natural sweetener.